-As Jayne Cobb of Firefly would say: "You know what the chain of command is around here?
-It's the chain I go get and beat you with until you know who's in ruttin command!"
+As Jayne Cobb of Firefly would say: "You know what the chain of command is?
+It's the chain I go get and beat you with until you know who's in ruttin' command here!"
 Actually an example of a Defied Trope.
-Simon knew he'd try and do this so pulled a "Screw the Rules, I have tranqs!" gambit by injecting Jayne with an anaesthetic while patching him up from an injury.
+Simon knew he'd try and do this so he pulled a "Screw the Rules, I have tranqs!" gambit by injecting Jayne with an anaesthetic while patching him up from an injury.
 Jayne's bid for power occurred just as the anaesthetic started to kick in, resulting in him falling asleep before he could complete his take-over.
 The crew was extremely relieved by Simon's foresight.

 Denis Leary's song, "I'm an Asshole" features a spoken rant that's all about this: